juwi/HBase-TAggregator/README.md

 * Sum
 * Avg

+* Will run with 0.98, no other versions tested, so far

 ## TODO

-* Fix pom (It is currently just more or less ripped out of the hbase examples and does not actually work)
+* Fix pom (Some minor issues remaining, like protocol buffers not getting built in time for packaging, but nothing serious anymore)
-* Add test cases for limits provided via scan
+* Add more test cases for limits provided via scan
 * Fix Javadocs
 * Currently, when running with a scanner provided timerange, the result will be different from when running with a directly supplied range.
 The reason for this is, that when providing a range à la 10/10/2014 00:00-02:00 the scanner will cut off at 02:00, whereas the directly supplied range will also give the result for the range starting at 02:00.